-UK election: What is a hung parliament?
+UK election: What does hung parliament mean?

-London (CNN)The UK general election could result British Prime Minister Theresa May losing her overall parliamentary majority.
+London (CNN)The UK general election could result in British Prime Minister Theresa May losing her overall parliamentary majority.

 An exit poll conducted for the main UK broadcasters suggests that May's Conservative Party will have the largest number of MPs, but not an absolute majority.

-In British parliamentary terms, that means it's a "hung parliament" -- to form a government, May will need the support of other parties.
-If she can't put together a government, other parties get the chance to have a go.

-This result is not yet final, but if this prediction plays out when results are declared, it will mean Theresa May has lost her majority after taking a high-risk gamble in calling a snap election.
-So what happens next if there is a hung parliament?
+There are 650 seats in the UK parliament, and to govern with a full majority, a party needs to win 326 seats.
+The exit poll predicts that May will win only 314.

 If, as looks likely, the Conservatives end up with the largest number of seats, they get to go first in trying to form a government by going into coalition with other parties.
 But before the talks can start, there will be widespread anger across the Conservative Party that she has thrown away a majority for the sake of an unnecessary early election.

-So there will be moves against her and Tory MPs could call on her to stand down.
+So there will be moves against her and MPs could call on her to stand down.
 However, many Conservatives will not want to appear disunited when there is already uncertainty about what the new government will look like, which could blunt any possible challenge.

 The first 24 hours: staking a claim for power

-Putting aside any demands for May to stand down, the party with the largest number of seats -- again, the exit poll suggests this could be the Conservatives -- must reach out to other parties to strike a deal for power-sharing, either with a formal coalition or an informal arrangement known as confidence and supply, where a smaller party agrees to back the larger partner in crucial votes in return for policies but does not take ministerial seats.
+Putting aside any demands for May to stand down, the party with the largest number of seats must reach out to other parties to strike a deal to share power.

+This could be undertaken in a formal coalition or an informal arrangement known as confidence and supply, where a smaller party agrees to back the larger partner in crucial votes in return for policies but does not take ministerial seats.

 If the result is tight, or if the popular vote gives a different winner to the tally of seats, as much will depend on fixing a narrative in the early stages as straightforward math.
 Which leader can assert authority over the way the results have fallen, and who can stake a claim to form a government?